 Savannah cats are highly intelligent.
-Which means that they are easily bored.
-Boredom can lead to what people would term as destructiveness.
+Thereby, they are easily bored.
+Furthermore, boredom can lead to what people would term as destructiveness.
 Shredded paper towels, clothes yanked from drawers, shower curtains in a pile on the bathroom floor, etc.

-Also, constructing an environment that is stimulating is a good idea.
-It does not have to be expensive, just things that they can play with and satisfy their natural curiosity.
+Also, constructing a curious-type of an environment that is stimulating is a good idea.
+However, it does not have to be expensive, just things that they can play with and satisfy their natural curiosity.

 Here are a few suggestions:

 - High shelving